 Facilities and Services Available to Students with Disabilities

 The school will make every effort to accommodate any reasonable request for qualified students with disabilities.
-Students requesting accommodations or other support services should notify the Chief Executive Officer, Melissa Cuellar, at 972-262-5395 or mcuellar@mttrainingcenter.edu.
+Students requesting accommodations or other support services should notify the Chief Administrative Officer, Melissa Roseman, at 972-262-5395 or mroseman@mttrainingcenter.org.